netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 The service *delivery day* is **enabled by default!**
 Therefore the standard DHL handling fee will be added to the shipping cost.

+The services *No Neighbour Delivery*, *GoGreen Plus*, and *Closest Drop Point (CDP)* can also be configured with handling fees that are added to the shipping cost when booked during checkout (see `Additional Services In Checkout`_).

 When using the shipping method *Free Shipping* the additional handling fees will always be ignored!